-The average credit period on purchases is 180 (2014:70) days, as opposed to 30 days from the receipt of the invoice as determined by the MFMA.
+The average credit period on purchases is 180 (2015:70) days, as opposed to 30 days from the receipt of the invoice as determined by the MFMA.

 No interest is charged for the first 30 days from the date of receipt of the invoice.
-Thereafter interest is charged in accordance with the credit policies of the various individual creditors that the municipality deals with.
-Staff Bonuses accrue to the staff of the municipality on an annual basis, subject to certain conditions.
+Thereafter interest is charged in accordance with the credit policies of the various individual creditors that the municipality deals with Staff Bonuses accrue to the staff of the municipality on an annual basis, subject to certain conditions.
 The provision is an estimate of the amount due at the reporting date.
-Staff Leave accrue to the staff of the municipality on an annual basis, subject to certain conditions an estimate of the amount due at the reporting date.
+Staff Leave accrue to the staff of the municipality on an annual basis, subject to certain conditions.
+The provision is an estimate of the amount due at the reporting date.
 No credit period exists for Payables from Non-exchange Transactions, neither has any credit period been arranged.
 No interest is charged on outstanding amounts.

+16. PAYABLES FROM NON-EXCHANGE TRANSACTIONS

+Other Creditor 30 228 326 24 630 146

+Sundry Debtors 2 451 685 2 077 080

+32 680 011 26 707 226

+16. PAYABLES FROM NON-EXCHANGE TRANSACTIONS (continued)

+17. UNSPENT CONDITIONAL GRANTS AND RECEIPTS

-2015 R 2014 R 17.
-Payables from non-exchange transactions Other Creditor Refundable deposits 30 228 326 2 451 685 24 630 146 2 077 080 32 680 011 26 707 226 18.
-Unspent conditional grants and receipts Unspent conditional grants and receipts comprises of: Unspent conditional grants and receipts Municipal Infrastructure Grant Fianance Management Grant (FMG) 346 992 276 205 12 533 658 309 503 Expanded Public Works program (EPWP) Disaster Grant 3 876 000 7 447 552
+Unspent conditional grants and receipts comprises of:

+Unspent conditional grants and receipts Municipal Infrastructure Grant Fianance Management Grant (FMG) Expanded Public Works program (EPWP) Disaster Grant